almahamans/to-do-list/README.md

 ## Description
 A responsive website that able the user to add a chores also can mark complete on it, delete it and delete all the list.
 ## Built with
-HTML, css, Flexbox and vanilla JS.
+HTML, css, Flexbox and JS.
+## Strategy
-Used media query to make different screen sizes and maniplated DOM to make all functions.
+- Used query media to make different screen sizes.
+- Local storege used to save data when browser closed.
+- Maniplated DOM to make all functions.
 ## Link
 Website URL: https://almahamans.github.io/to-do-list/main.html
 ## Resources